 Applying the Coercive Cycle

-So all of this is why it’s so important to PREVENT power struggles to avoid both the frustration (by both participants) and avoid the escalation.
-And there are strategies you can put in place when presenting directions that make it less of a “yes/no” situation.
+So all of this is why it’s so important to use these interventions for defiant behavior to PREVENT power struggles to avoid both the frustration (by both participants) and avoid the escalation.
+And there are strategies and effective interventions you can put in place when presenting directions that make it less of a “yes/no” situation.
 While they aren’t new, revolutionary strategies, they are tried and true and they work for exactly this type of situation.

 5 Ways to Prevent Power Struggles in the Classroom